michaelthorne/michaelthorne.github.io/_posts/2014-11-10-restore-the-personal-hotspot-on-your-ipad-ios8.markdown

 ---

 A few weeks ago I upgraded my 4th generation iPad (retina) to iOS 8.
-However, I was recently [working remotely](working-remotely-can-work) and to my disappointment, the option to create a personal hotspot on my iPad was missing.
+However, I was recently [working remotely](working-remotely-can-work) and found the option to create a personal hotspot on my iPad was missing.

 This option allows you to share your cellular data connection with other computers and devices via a Wi-Fi connection.
 I have significantly bigger data bundle on my iPad contract, than I do on my mobile phone, so whenever I work remotely and